LiiaDulher/nprog_project/README.md

 # Nprog project

-This is GUI, that shows cpu and memory usage of Linux OS.
+This is GUI, that shows statistic of Linux OS.
 It is created based on information from /nprog directory.
+GUI has resourses and chart tabs.<br>
+On resourses tab user can see:
+* number of cores
+* average cpu usage
+* average cpu user usage
+* average cpu system usage
+* same items for each cpu core
+*
 Authors (team): [Halyna Koziak](https://github.com/hkoziak),  [Liia Dulher](https://github.com/LiiaDulher).